 Disconnecting everything unpleasant can cripple.
 When Riley loses connection to her core memories concerning Friendship, Honesty, and Family, she faces an abyss of despair.
-For Riley's emotions, the abyss is not metaphorical and threatens to destroy them before they can restore core connections.
+For Riley's emotions, the valley of the shadow of death is not metaphorical and threatens to destroy the emotions before they can restore core connections.

 "Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things."

 I find it altogether genius that the Bible links the believer's core memories to eating food.